-Graduates go into private practice, work in clinics or hospital settings and even hydrotherapy centers.
+Graduates go into private practice, work in veterinary clinics and even hydrotherapy centers.
 Other popular places of employment include grooming salons, doggy daycares and equestrian centers.
 Some practitioners specialize by working at racetracks or in particular disciplines.
 You can find detailed information here.

 Our distance learning program allows you to study at your own pace using our printed materials and email exchanges with your online instructor.
 The 5-day practical is required for certification and gives you valuable hands-on experience.
-Practicals are currently scheduled throughout the year in Lihue, HI; Kalamazoo, MI; Portland, OR; Redmond, WA; Vancouver, BC and Washington, DC.
-New in 2011 the Northwest School of Animal Massage is very excited to announce that we will be holding classes in Kanab, UT at Best Friends Animal Society.
+Practicals are currently held at our Vashon Island campus near Seattle and at several host facilities around the country.

 Please visit the Course Catalog for a complete listing of our practical locations.